belovedpearl/Green_Space-PP1/README.md

    In line with the motive of the website, I have selected a shade of green **(Hex Value = #184E20)** and **White** to complement the green nature attribute that the site promotes.
-   I have checked the contrast of both colors use as foreground and background.
+   Using [color contrast checker](https://dequeuniversity.com/) have checked the contrast of both colors use as foreground and background.
 Contrast result gave the following;

    |Foreground | Background | Contrast Ratio | Comment |
    |-----------|------------|----------------|---------|